 From the Galleria della Cupola, we continue to Galleria delle Cantorie.
 This gallery contains Donatello's and Luca della Robbia's grand sculptures.
 Our final stop is the Gallery of the Silver Altar, home to the Altar of St. John and Christ in the Cross which contains a piece of Christ's cross.
 Crafted from silver belonging to the treasury of the Baptistery, these medieval and Renaissance masterpieces were created by Antonio del Pollaiolo, Andrea Verrocchio, and others.
 From there, you are welcome to climb up to the dome's terrace for a panoramic view of Florence, dominated by the landmark of Brunelleschi's dome, an architectural masterpiece.

 After your descent, you are free to remain in the museum and access the other monuments at your leisure.
 Your ticket grants you access to the Great Museum of the Cathedral Complex, which includes the cathedral, the Crypt, and the Baptistery, which is one of the oldest buildings in Florence.
 You can also climb the Santa Reparata Crypt and the Giotto's bell tower.
-Once the tour is over, you'll be invited to enjoy some cheese with balsamic vinegar and a glass of Chianti.

 Why should I go?

 Florence is a majestic medieval and Renaissance city, and there's no better way to immerse yourself in that culture than with a visit to the Opera del Duomo Museum.

 This guided tour will bring the magnificent monuments to life with historical facts and anecdotes about Florence's greatest antiquities.

 • Check-in and Meeting Point: 04:45pm at the Opera del Duomo Museum, in front of the entrance (9, Piazza del Duomo)